 - Run “docker pull selenium/node-chrome-debug” to add Chrome debug Node.

 - Run “docker ps -a” to list all the containers.
-You can see there has two new browser debug Nodes with random name in below picture.
-The two debug Nodes are all listen on port 5900 in their container.
+You can see there has two new browsers debug Nodes with random names.
+The two debug Nodes are all listening on port 5900 in their container.

 - Change the Node’s random name in Kitematic.

-- Download VNC viewer for your operating platform.
-Start VNC viewer.
+- Download VNC Viewer for your operating platform.
+Start the VNC viewer.

-- Click “File —> New connection” to connect to the chrome-debug Node in grid.
+- Click “File —> New connection” to connect to the chrome-debug Node in the grid.

-- Select one container in left panel list then click “Home” tab in right panel, copy the chrome-debug Node access url from Kitematic as below.
+- Select one container in the left panel, then click the “General” tab in the right panel, copy the chrome-debug Node access url from Kitematic as below.

-- Paste above debug Node access url to vnc server input box in VCN new connection dialog.
+- Paste the above debug Node access url to the VNC Server input box in VCN’s new connection dialog.